Who can apply for Club Plates?

 What's meant by service runs?
 Does it mean you can go around the block to warm and tune your Amals?
 Does this mean to the bike shop?

 Yes to both, provided it is within your radius.
 If not within the radius, you must obtain approval from the Registrar or a club official who will record the movement.
 48 hours notice must be given to the Registrar in this case.
+Use the run permit function on this web site.

 The radius is 16 kms from your home.